 The other main part of your support is the practical assistance you may need.
 For example, you may require a note taker, a British Sign Language interpreter or regular sessions with a dyslexia support tutor or a mentor.
 These types of support are usually funded via Disabled Students’ Allowances, which we talk more about later.

 The University has a Personal Assistance Scheme which will arrange any support you need from another person, so that you don’t have to worry about recruiting support workers or paying them.

 All types of support are available to students on our higher education courses and students following our courses with our collaborative partners.

 If you think you will need personal support to live independently at university, such as help with dressing, personal hygiene, cooking and cleaning, this cannot be funded via Disabled Students’ Allowances.
 Instead, you will need to contact your local Social Services team to discuss a package of support.
 Find details of local councils.

-Please note that the Disability Support Team holds all medical evidence securely and it will not be shared outside the team with anyone else in the University.
+Please note the Enablement Team holds all medical evidence securely and it will not be shared outside the team with anyone else in the University, without your consent.

 Disabled Students’ Allowances (DSAs) can pay for study-related costs you may incur at university as a result of a disability, mental health difficulty or specific learning difficulty, such as dyslexia, if you're on a higher education course.